open-telemetry/opentelemetry-go-contrib/instrumentation/net/http/otelhttpconv/DESIGN.md

 	RecordSpan(ctx context.Context, req *http.Request, resp *http.Response, ...ServerRecordSpanOptions)
 }

-// ClientRecordMetricsOption applies options to the RecordMetrics method type ClientRecordMetricsOption interface{}

 // ServerRecordSpanOption applies options to the RecordSpan method type ServerRecordSpanOption interface{}
 ```

-The `ServerRecordMetricsOption` and `ServerRecordSpanOption` functional options
-allows passing optional parameters.
+The `ServerRecordMetricsOption` functional option allows passing optional

-Those options can be:

-* Status Code, additional attributes, duration of the request for metrics
-* HTTP Route for the span
+parameters to be used within the `RecordSpan` method, such as the HTTP route.

-When the data those options provide is not specified, no telemetry will be
+When the data those options provide is not specified, the related span attributes will not be set.
-emitted (the metrics will not be emitted, and the span attributes will not be
-set).

 #### Request and Response wrappers